 Yep!
 You heard right.
 Although there’s been no confirmation of production or a release date, Jon Watts is set to direct a Fantastic Four movie, as announced by Feige last year.
 Even more so, Marvel dropped an easter-egg hinting at the movie in a reel posted to their Twitter account yesterday, May 3.

-Never a dull moment in cinemas with the MCU, and they have succeeded in dragging people to the cinemas, eventually making them appreciate the experience.
-Expect even more outrageous records from Phase 4.
+Never a dull moment in cinemas with the MCU, and they have succeeded in turning millions of people into moviegoers, ultimately making them appreciate and love the experience.
+Expect even more outrageous records from these Phase 4 movies when COVID is entirely out of the way.

 For top movies coming to cinemas and streaming services this May, check out this post.